apostrophecms/apostrophe-workflow/README.md

 ```

 **This task will permanently remove all "parked" pages with a slug that ends in one or more digits**.
 By default the only parked pages are `/` and `/trash`, neither of which should ever end in a digit.
 If your custom configuration of parked pages includes pages with slugs that *should* end in a digit, this task is not suitable for you as written.
 But again, you almost certainly do not need it, unless you were a user of this module prior to 2017-07-26.

+## Additional options

+The following additional options can be set on the `apostrophe-workflow` module to adjust the default behavior.

+### `defaultMode`

+By default, when a user logs in, they are in `draft` mode beginning in version 2.31.0.
+However, if this does not suit your use case, you may set `defaultMode` to `draft`, `live` or `preview`.
+Choosing `live` may make the most sense if the user cannot access a locale they are actually allowed to edit until they have logged in, but in most cases being able to edit immediately is the superior choice.